 In the example below, expense report records are grouped by department and then employee name, and finally sorted by their Report Date in descending order (newest expense reports first).
 As you can see there are a set of blue headings that give the department names (Customer Service, Manufacturing, Marketing, etc).
 The Manufacturing department’s group has been expanded (by clicking on it), and there are a set of yellow headings that give the employee names of those who are in the Manufacturing department (Dan Smith, Fred Smith, etc).
 Finally the Dan Smith employee group has been expanded to show all the expense report records that Dan Smith has, sorted by the report date.

 |Grouped View Example|

-There is an additional function that the grouping can perform.
-As well as helping to organize the expense reports, or whatever the view is showing, if there are any numeric columns, the grouping can show the sum, average, minimum or maximum value for each grouping and for the view as a whole.
-In the example above, it is showing the expense report totals summed by the employee and department groupings, and also the total for all the expense reports in the view.
+There is an additional function that the grouping can perform: As well as helping to organize the expense reports, or whatever the view is showing, if there are any numeric columns, the grouping can show the sum, average, minimum or maximum value for each grouping and for the view as a whole.
+In the example above, it is showing the expense report totals summed by the department and employee groupings, and also the total for all the expense reports in the view.